chibicode/rails-new-then-what/README.md

 The downside is that sometimes the steps can take long and you might forget to perform some steps.

-### Keep This Document Updated

-Once in a while, update linter configs for Atom:

 ### Make sure Ruby/Rails are up to date

 ```sh